Back in the day, “branding” and “brand image” were concepts restricted to large corporations with hefty budgets.

 For example, if you have a professional logo, highlight it on your website, branding videos, business cards, email signature, social media, invoices, brand presentations, and every point of communication possible.
 This also helps build memorability and brand recall.

-The presentation template above by Piktochart is quite versatile.
-You can incorporate a lot of branding elements in your presentation — from customizing it with your logo to changing the presentation’s color scheme into your brand colors.
+The brand awareness presentation template above by Piktochart is quite versatile.
+You can incorporate many branding elements in your presentation — from customizing it with your logo to changing the presentation’s color scheme into your brand colors.

 3. Make the most of emotions